25 Rejected Nicknames for Professional Sports Teams

 2. Dallas Steers

-When the Cowboys joined the NFL in 1960, they were known as the Steers.
+When Dallas joined the NFL in 1960, they planned to call themselves the Steers.
 The team’s general manager, Texas E. Schramm, realized that having a castrated mascot might subject the team to ridicule, so he changed the name to Rangers.
 That name had its own problems since there was already a minor league baseball team called the Rangers.
-Schramm finally changed the nickname to Cowboys shortly before the team's inaugural season.
+Schramm finally settled on Cowboys shortly before the team's inaugural season.